kungfu321/project-digital-commerce/README.md

 - Admin dashboard
 - How to write GET, POST, PUT, DELETE routes in route handlers (app/api)
 - Folder structure in Next 14 App Router
+- How to deploy project to DigitalOcean VPS
 - And many other features.
 I'll continue to contribute to this repo

 ## Prerequisites